epicure24/Regressions_Classifiers/README.md

 # Regressions_Classifiers
-This repository contains all the python notebooks related to machine learning projects.
+This repository contains all the python notebooks related to machine learning models and analysis.